-When variety resistance to SDS doesn't provide adequate

-WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION control of the disease, these fungicide seed treatments can be part of an IPM strategy for managing the disease.
+When variety resistance to SDS doesn't provide adequate control of the disease, these fungicide seed treatments can be part of an integrated strategy for managing the disease.
 According to information in a FarmProgress article titled "How to manage soybean sudden death syndrome" by Zaworski and Mueller, results from a study conducted by the North Central Soybean Research Program showed that soybean seed treated with either Saltro or ILeVo alone or in combination with other seed treatments protected yield from reductions caused by SDS.
-The authors cautioned that, like variety resistance, these products will not likely eliminate all of the effects that can result from a confirmed presence of the disease-causing pathogen.
+However, the authors cautioned that, like variety resistance, these products will not likely eliminate all of the effects that can result from a confirmed presence of the disease-causing pathogen.